Dmitri-Sintsov/django-jinja-knockout/QUICKSTART.rst

 Datatables
 ----------

-The packages includes server-side (Python) and client-side (Javascript) code to quickly create easy to use datatables with standard / custom actions, including adding, editing, deleting for Django models.
+The package includes server-side (Python) and client-side (Javascript) code to quickly create easy to use datatables with standard and custom actions for Django models, including adding, editing, deleting.
 See the `datatables`_ for more info.

 Client-side
 -----------

 There are lots of client-side Javascript included into the package.
+It includes ready to use components such as Django AJAX ModelForm / formset dialogs and AJAX datatables, nested templating with custom tags, client-side widget support and AJAX `viewmodels`_.
 See the `clientside`_ for more info.

 admin.py
 --------